m-romanski/Determining-Safest-Aircraft/README.md

 ## Business Understanding

 Business owners that are looking to invest in commercial and private flight operations need to have a well-defined picture of the aircraft statistical spectrum in order to make purchases that will best fit their business model.
-Therefore, key questions related to the aircraft operations industry must be answered before the company proceeds with acquiring any flight aparatus.
+Therefore, key questions related to the aircraft operations industry must be answered before the company proceeds with acquiring any flight apparatus.

 These questions include, but are not limited to: